GSejas/markdown-toolbar/demo/README.md

-# Markdown Toolbar Demo Documents
+# Markdown Extended Toolbar Demo Documents

 This folder contains demo documents designed to test different preset configurations and user journeys.
 Each document showcases specific features and use cases.